-In the first of a series, senior partner Greg Miller leads you through the introductory questions around contract law through the lens of architects and engineers.
+In the first of a series, retired senior partner Greg Miller leads you through the introductory questions around contract law through the lens of architects and engineers.

 I’m often asks by clients, “Do I have an enforceable contract?”
 Usually that’s a prelude to some discussion of a dispute, where the client wants to know, what are the rights and obligations of each party?
 How are the disputes to be resolved?
 The answer depends on the exact circumstances, but the analysis is always the same.
 A contact is an agreement among two or more persons that is enforceable at law.
 It comes into existence when all of the elements necessary to make it enforceable at law are in place.

 What are those elements?
 Was there an intention to create a legal relationship?
 An agreement for a commercial purpose is presumed to be legally enforceable.
 Some agreements, though, are gratuitous.
 For example, “I’ll meet you at 2pm for coffee.”